How to buy Perpetual (PPT) shares in Australia

 Perpetual's P/E ratio

-The EBITDA is a measure of a Perpetual's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Perpetual's overall financial performance and is widely used to measure stock profitability.

 TTM: trailing 12 months